Jingyaaoo/Demand-Elasticity-Based-Price-Optimization-for-Fast-Moving-Consumer-Goods/README.md

 # Demand-Elasticity-Based-Price-Optimization-for-Fast-Moving-Consumer-Goods
 Final year project for degree of Computer Science specialism in Data Analytics
 ## Overview
 The FMCG industry faces the challenges of balancing revenue maximization with environmental sustainability due to products with short shelf lives, rapid consumption, and large-scale production.
 Demand forecasting and price optimization are key strategies for effective production planning and dynamic pricing.
-This project developed a pricing decision support tool for FMCG businesses, leveraging these strategies along with price elasticity of demand through advanced machine learning techniques.
+This project developed a **pricing decision support tool** for FMCG businesses, leveraging these strategies along with price elasticity of demand through advanced machine learning techniques.
+The following specifies machine learning techniques utilized for each application:
+- Demand Forecasting: **Supervised Learning** with XGBoost Regression algorithm
+- Price Elasticity Estimation: **Double Machine Learning** with XGBoost Regression and Linear Regression algorithms
+- Price Optimization: **Reinforcement Learning** with Twin Delayed Deep Deterministic Policy Gradient (TD3) algorithm

 ## Novelty
-- Proposed hybrid supervised reinforcement learning technique
+This project proposes a **hybrid supervised reinforcement learning** technique to approach price optimization for FMCGs.
+Specifically, the XGBoost Regression demand forecasting model formed the supervised learning component, while the Twin Delayed Deep Deterministic Policy Gradient (TD3) algorithm constituted the reinforcement learning component.
-- Utilized continuous state and action space for price optimization
+Additionally, this project uses continuous state and action space for price optimization, to more closely represent real-world scenarios

 ## Dataset
 FMCG Weekly Sales Transaction Data
 - Link: https://www.dunnhumby.com/source-files/  (Breakfast at the Frat)
 - Data period: January 14, 2009 to January 4, 2012 (156 weeks)
-- Coverage: 77 Stores, 7 Product Categories, 37 Universal Product Codes
+- Coverage (After data cleaning): 77 Stores, 7 Product Categories, 37 Universal Product Codes

-## Results & Discussion
-### Demand Forecasting

-### Price Elasticity of Demand

-### Price Optimization

 ## Deployment
 The project is deployed on a Streamlit web application